alchemist0324/linux-scripts/README.md

-collection of small/simple shell scrips for linux ricing / use of use
+collection of small/simple shell scrips for linux ricing / ease of use